seths10/seths10/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=seths10&layout=compact&theme=ayu-mirage&hide_border=true&count_private=true&langs_count=10" width="40%" height="200px"/>

 ⚡ I'm currently working on life 😉
-🔭 DevOps is what I'm learning now
+🔭 Docker is what I'm learning now
 🌱 Find all about me on my [website](https://seth-addo-portfolio.webflow.io/)
 👯 Would love to collaborate on any cool project
 💬 Apart from tech, we can talk about movies and football